megha-66/To-Do-List-APP-GUI-Tkinter-project-/README.md

+## Description
-This project uses Tkinter in Python to build a Progress list for a work.(It can be used like a to-do list).
+#### This project uses Tkinter in Python to build a Progress list for a work
+> It can be used like a to-do list.

+#### There is a single source code file, which does all the job.

 ![resized](https://github.com/megha-vaswani2309/To-Do-List-APP-GUI-Tkinter-project-/assets/128133837/29773fdd-7277-4e73-b51a-be831a419f90)